 How many things have you seen in your life as sweet as this Persian Orange kitten?
 What makes him one of the most popular purebred cats?
 This is the question that many people who do not know this breed ask themselves.
 Their character is the main explanation.
 Persian cats are considered particularly quiet, peaceful, and calm.
 A satisfied Persian cat is very balanced and is most often easy to keep in his home.

 The only downside to owning this Persian Orange kitten is the time-consuming grooming that needs to be done regularly.
-But it's worth it: On average, you can enjoy the wonderful coat and affectionate nature of this soft-footed companion for about 20 years.
+But it's worth it: On average, you can enjoy this soft-footed companion's excellent coat and affectionate nature for about 20 years.

 Now let's get to know the breed of this Persian orange kitten a little more closely.

 Persian cat: noble, calm, and gentle